AVJdataminer/Notes/connect to AWS Ec2 from VScode.md

  # First
- ### Settings need to be updated configuration file in VS code
+ ###  Need to be update configuration file in VS code
+ - new Hostname for Ec2 ip address
  # Next
 * after already setting up the config file
 1. Start instance on AWS.com